kdeldycke/awesome-engineering-team-management/readme.md

 - [LanguageTool](https://languagetool.org) - Proofreading for grammar, style and spell checking.
 - [English Lint](https://github.com/killercup/english-lint) - A Rust CLI to detect weasel words, passive voice and lexical illusions.
 - [`proselint`](https://github.com/amperser/proselint/) - Places the world's greatest writers and editors by your side, where they whisper suggestions on how to improve your prose.
+- [Bias-free communication](https://docs.microsoft.com/en-us/style-guide/bias-free-communication) - Microsoft's guide on how to improve writting to be more inclusive and diverse.
 - [alex](https://github.com/get-alex/alex) - Whether your own or someone else's writing, alex helps you find gender favoring, polarizing, race related, religion inconsiderate, or other unequal phrasing in text.
 - [BlaBlaMeter - Bullshit detection tool](http://www.blablameter.com/) - Produce a normalized metric of the bullshit content of a text.
 - [Marketing BS Detector](http://marketingbs.whiterhino.com) - Same as above, but with some tips given.